Guesskinghmm/Placement-helper/README.md

 ## How to Use

-1. Open the live website.
+1. Download or clone the repository.
+2. Open `dashboard.html` in any web browser.
-2. Select a company from the left panel.
+3. Select a company from the left panel.
-3. Choose a question to view:
+4. Choose a question to view:
    - Problem summary
    - Constraints
    - Practice link
    - C++ solution
-4. Use:
+5. Use:
    - "Show Solution" to reveal code
    - "Get AI Help" for guided assistance

 ---

 ## Adding New Questions

-All questions are stored inside app.js.
+All questions are stored inside `app.js`.

 To add a new question, follow this format: